estanislaocrivos/embedded-c-patterns/README.md

 The inheritance pattern allows for the creation of derived classes that inherit properties and methods from a base class.
 This promotes code reuse and allows for polymorphism.
 The inheritance pattern was implemented in the `inheritance` source and header files.
 An example is provided in the `main` source file, where a derived object inherits from a base object and adds additional functionality.

+### Virtual API pattern

+The virtual API pattern is a design pattern that allows for the creation of a common interface for different implementations.
+It provides a way to define a set of functions that can be overridden by derived classes, enabling polymorphism.
+The virtual API pattern was implemented in the `virtual_api` source and header files, along with the `virtual_api_driver` source and header files which implement a minimal driver for the virtual API.
+An example is provided in the `main` source file, where a serial API is used to define a common behavior for different drivers.

 ## Prerequisites

 To build and run this project locally, make sure you have the following installed: